w3f/polkadot-wiki/docs/general/maintain-errors.md

 That metadata explains how to read the messages.
 One such tool with a built-in parser for chain metadata is the [Polkadot-JS Apps UI](https://polkadot.js.org/apps).

-If this page does not answer your question, try searching for your problem at the [Polkadot Knowledge Base](https://support.polkadot.network/) for more information on troubleshooting your issue.
+If this page does not answer your question, you can [contact Polkadot support](https://docs.polkadot.com/get-support/) for more help troubleshooting your issue.

 ## Polkadot-JS Apps Explorer